Tickets

 RAIL + PLUSBUS

-Tickets can be bought like any other rail ticket at the ticket office by phoning 08457 000125 or 0191 387 1387 (that’s first Great Western and independent ticket retailer Chester-le-Track respectively) or from some online ticket outlets (full details at www.plusbus.info)
+Tickets can be bought like any other rail ticket at the ticket office, but if you want to do something complex, try calling independent ticket retailer Chester-le-Track on 0191 387 1387, and you will find some at online ticket outlets (full details at www.plusbus.info)